 For many people who achieve Financial Independence, “what next?” is a new career.
 Or maybe even the same career.

 After I sold Get Rich Slowly, for instance, and obtained financial freedom, I slowly reduced the amount of work I was doing until I was doing none at all.
 For a while, it was fun to have no commitments.
 I browsed the internet, read comic books, met friends for lunch.
 Kim I left for our grand roadtrip across the United States.
-But even before departing Portland last March, she and I had both begun to recognize that I lacked a sense of purpose.
+But even before leaving Portland last March, she and I had both begun to recognize that I lacked a sense of purpose.
 I was aimless and adrift.

 Or there's Jacob from Early Retirement Extreme.
 After reaching Financial Independence at age 33, he spent four years pursuing hobbies like sailing, bicycle repair, and writing.
 Then, at age 37, Jacob un-retired for a few years.